pingidentity/pf-datastore-mongodb/README.md

 You can now use the MongoDB data store to retrieve attributes during an attribute lookup.
 For example retrieving attributes for an OAuth 2.0 access token contract.

+### Disclaimer

+This software is open sourced by Ping Identity but not supported commercially as such.
+Any questions/issues should go to the mailing list, the Github issues tracker or the author pmeyer@pingidentity.com directly See also the DISCLAIMER file in this directory.